doda25-team10/operation/helm/myapp/README.md

   templates/
     _helpers.tpl
     app-*.yaml (deployment/service/ingress/configmap/secret)
-    prometheus-*.yaml
     grafana-*.yaml
     servicemonitor.yaml
 ```

-Running `helm install myapp ./helm/myapp` (or `helm upgrade --install`) is the single entrypoint for deploying the stack into any Kubernetes cluster (Minikube, kind, managed cloud, etc.).
+Running `helm install myapp ./helm/myapp/ -n <any-namespace> --create-namespace` (or `helm upgrade --install`) is the single entrypoint for deploying the stack into any Kubernetes cluster (Minikube, kind, managed cloud, etc.).
+Choose the cluster you want to install in by replacing \<any-namespace\> with any (new) cluster's name.

 ## Prerequisites